List of Austin Powers characters: Commander Gilmour

 Commander Gilmour is a commander who works for U.S. Strategic Command He is the one who is first notified of Dr. Evil's ship that "appears to be in the shape of a Big Boy" by Johnson Ritter, and makes sure to tell him to forget about what he saw.
 He travels to London, where he meets Austin after his unfreezing, and makes sure someone calls the president about what was seen.
 There, he briefs Austin on his mission.
 He also appears at the side of the president in the second film, and prevents the president from pressing the doomsday button in an attempt to destroy the moon.
-One of three characters named after players with the Toronto Maple Leafs (Myers' favorite National Hockey League team), Doug Gilmour in this case.
+One of three characters named after former Toronto Maple Leafs players, (Myers' favourite National Hockey League team), Doug Gilmour in this case.